Family Food on the Table

 But he’s almost 3 now and it’s time.
 So bye-bye diapers, hello big boy underwear.

 But on to happier thoughts.
-Like dessert!
+Like chocolate and peanut butter!

 I have to admit, I felt a little duped the first time I made no bake cookies years ago.